-The Most Iconic Pop Debut Singles Of The 21st Century Will Never Get Old
+The 10 Most Iconic Debut Singles Of The 21st Century Will Never, Ever Get Old

 First impressions might not be everything, but they can make or break a career in the music industry, making an artist's first single one of their most crucial business moves.
 The most iconic pop debut singles of the 21st century weren't just strokes of marketing genius, however.
 They changed the landscape of pop as a genre.
 Whether the track was a proclamation of their identity to the public, or just an earworm listeners couldn't get out of their heads, these premieres can't be beat.